betheden/hebrew-grammar/content/state_determined.rst

 Definiteness in poetry
 ----------------------

-In poetry definite words often do not have the :ref:`particle_definite_article`.
+The :ref:`particle_definite_article` is used very rarely in Hebrew poetry.
+In poetry, therefore, definite terms and indefinite terms often look exactly alike and must be recognized based on other indicators or discerned simply from the context.

 .. csv-table:: Example: PSA 2:2